llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

 "RawBuffer" to match the naming of the operations, but it can represent both the Raw and Structured variants.

-For TypedBuffer, the element type must be an scalar integer or floating point type, or a vector of at most 4 such types.
-For RawBuffer the type can be an integer, floating point, vector, or struct type.
-HLSL's ByteAddressBuffer is represented as a RawBuffer with an `i8` element type.
+HLSL's Buffer and RWBuffer are represented as a TypedBuffer with an element type that is a scalar integer or floating point type, or a vector of at most 4 such types.
+HLSL's ByteAddressBuffer is a RawBuffer with an `i8` element type.
+HLSL's StructuredBuffers are RawBuffer with a struct, vector, or scalar type.

+One unfortunate necessity here is that TypedBuffer needs an extra parameter to differentiate signed vs unsigned ints.
+The is because in LLVM IR int types don't have a sign, so to keep this information we need a side channel.

 These types are generally used by BufferLoad and BufferStore operations, as well as atomics.